DATA-TRAC/consumer-complaint-response/README.md

 ### Initial Thoughts

-* There are going to be key words that match to a companies response
+* There are going to be key words that match to a companies response.
-* Sentiment analysis will not be useful because most complaints will likely be negative
+* Sentiment analysis will not be useful because most complaints will likely be negative.

 ## The Plan